jtjames/creative-gen-pipeline/server/README.md

 # Creative Automation API (Server)

 A minimal FastAPI server scaffold for the Creative Automation System.
-The server now integrates with Dropbox for artifact storage, mirroring the workflow that will eventually back creative uploads and reporting links.
+The server currently integrates with Dropbox for artifact storage and will later connect to Google Gemini for creative generation.
 Code style guidance: favor pure functional Python where practical; keep side effects localized to integration boundaries (HTTP handlers, storage adapters).

 ## Prerequisites
 - Python 3.10+
 - `pip` or another Python package manager
-- A Dropbox app access token with files.metadata.read/write and files.content.read/write scopes
+- A Dropbox app access token with `files.metadata.read/write` and `files.content.read/write` scopes

 ## Setup & Run
 ```bash